w-culhane/culhane.top/src/courses.md

 # Courses

-Courses below are grouped by the first half of their course numbers, and reverse sorted by the second half of the highest course number per group.
+Courses below are grouped by the first half of their course numbers and reverse sorted by the second half of their course numbers.

 Also available in flowchart form:
 [SVG](/doc/courses_current.svg) [PDF](/doc/courses_current.pdf) [SRC](https://git.sr.ht/%7Elearax/courses-flowchart)